Deposit per booking, what you pay now: Adult/Child » $500 Trip Cost per booking: Adult » $1720, Child » $1480

 The Day Before

 Travel to Lewiston, Idaho.
-The Hells Canyon Grand Hotel is the hotel we use, although other hotels can be arranged.
-As a result of the pandemic, we are creating a new normal to protect the safety, health and well being of our guests, employees and the local community.
-You will receive information in our email orientation packet, as well as a phone call.
-You will have a chance to answer last minute questions.
+The Hells Canyon Grand Hotel is the hotel we use, they offer our guest a great discount, although other hotels can be arranged.
+You will receive a pre -trip orientation packet, all the last minute questions- answered!
+You will have a chance to ask any last minute questions, we are here.
 Dinner is on your own.

 Breakfast is at the hotel.
 A representative from HCR will meet you at 7:00AM Mountain Time, at The Hells Canyon Grand Hotel.
 Watertight bags and containers will be distributed.
 After breakfast we depart from the hotel by 8:00AM to the launch site.
-You can drive yourselves, 2 hours or share a van ride with required masks.
+Plan for a 2 hour shuttle drive to the put-in.
 The guides have the boats ready to go.
 After a short safety orientation we finish strapping down our gear and launch for the trip of a lifetime.
 The day is spent running rapids, lunch on the beach, and starting our “River Time.”
 There is time for fishing from the boats, at lunch, and also when we arrive at camp.
 We bring all the gear to fish with.

 Each day we stop for a riverside lunch break around noon.
 This is a great time to get to know the other guides and guests, fish a little, and usually we take a short hike.
 Soon after, the river enters “Green Canyon” there are exciting rapids like Wright Way Drop and Demon’s Drop.
 We stop for lunch on a big beach, perfect for swimming and beach games.
 The afternoon has a few more rapids, perfect for stand up paddle boards, peaceful drifting and the chance of seeing soaring eagles.